 This provides tremendous opportunities for vital sign monitoring, general health monitoring, phenotyping, and discovery in animal models of human diseases.
 For example, mice with cardiac hypetrophy can be discerned by prolonged QRS interval durations.
 Mice in heart failure can be discerned by significantly reduced heart rate variability.
 The cardiotoxic effects of experimental therapeutics can include arrhythmia and prolonged QT interval duration.
 The ECGenie Clinic enables these non-invasive measurements to become routine in conscious lab animals.

 As in humans, many factors can affect heart rate, heart rate variability, and the ECG interval durations [PR, QRS, QT, etc.] in small animals such as mice.
 Moreover, there are strain, gender, and age differences in the cardiovascular properties among mice.
 Here we present a very simple protocol to perturb the cardiovascular system by orally administered caffeine, and show the effects of ingestion of caffeine on the electrocardiogram.

 This easy and fast protocol provides investigators an opportunity to learn 1st hand how even ingestion of a seemingly safe drug can have measurable effects on the cardiovascular system.

 - Provide 3 mice housed in one cage free access to regular drinking water.

-- Place subjects onto the ECGenie recording platform; allow them to acclimatize for ~10 minutes.
+- Place subjects onto the ECGenie Clinic recording tower; allow them to acclimatize for ~10 minutes.